 Your boss likely needs to return the assignment to their boss by a specific time and needs to know that they can count on you to deliver.

-You likely have worked hard to prove your reliability to your boss, don’t lose it.
+You likely have worked hard to prove your reliability to your boss, so don’t lose it.

 3. You don’t keep them informed

 Keeping your boss informed makes them happy and also helps them effectively do their job.

 Some employees prefer to not bring their boss in when certain problems happen because they want to prove they can handle it by themselves, they don’t want to bother their boss, or they don’t think the issue warrants an escalation.